Comic-Con: The Defenders have arrived to kick ass and take names

 "The Defenders" will focus on Daredevil (Charlie Cox), Jessica Jones (Krysten Ritter), Luke Cage (Mike Colter) and Iron Fist (Finn Jones).

-The Netflix-Marvel show is massive; not only is it bringing together four larger-than-life characters, the release is the culmination of 5 years of prep and planning.
+This Netflix-Marvel show is massive; not only is it bringing together four larger-than-life characters, the release is the culmination of five years of prep and planning.

 Showrunner Marco Ramirez said that all roads led here: "Along the way there have been things we've seen but not investigated until this show.

-Asked if he was ever overwhelmed by the sheer size of this project, Ramirez said simply "yes."
+Asked if he was ever overwhelmed by the sheer size of this project, Ramirez first said simply, "Yes."

-"It's massive...and a lot of people have been betting on this for quite awhile," he expanded.
+Then, "It's massive... and a lot of people have been betting on this for quite awhile," he expanded.
 "Not to mention the many fans worldwide and the fact that I'm personally a fan of this stuff.
 I grew up with comic books in my backpack, not textbooks."

-Not everyone is so confident in the Defenders ability to work together.
-Alluding to the first meeting between Iron Fist and Luke Cage, Jones and Colter are not immediately best friends.
+Not everyone is so confident in the Defenders' ability to work together.
+Alluding to the first meeting between Iron Fist and Luke Cage, Jones and Colter said their characters (often working partners in the comics) are not immediately best friends.

 One of the things Danny learns from Luke is to "take his responsibility a bit more seriously," said Jones.
 "I have this enormous power because I'm head of this company, and can use that in more intelligent ways than just flashing some cash around or going around punching stuff."